jayerb/financial-planner/README.md

 # Financial Planner

-A retirement planning application that estimates tax burden and financial projections using AI-powered natural language queries.
-Create your financial plan, start the MCP server, and ask questions like "What's my take-home pay in 2030?" directly in your AI assistant.
+A retirement planning application that estimates tax burden and financial projections over a multi-decade planning horizon.
+Create your financial plan, then query any data you want using the interactive shell.

 > **Note**: Tax calculations are approximations and should not be used for tax filing purposes.